nkinnan/esphome-pace-bms/README.md

 The problem areas are going to be the last of the analog values such as Cycle Count, State of Charge and State of Health, and all of the status values.
 If those don't make sense, or the BMS doesn't respond, it's the wrong protocol variant.

 Once you've figured out the proper protocol variant that returns sensible status values, just fill out your YAML with [the rest of the settings / readouts you want exposed](#Exposing-the-sensors-this-is-the-good-part) and you can skip the rest of this section.
-Please contact me with your make/model/hardware version as well as the settings you used so that I can add it to the known supported list.
+Please contact me ([file an issue](https://github.com/nkinnan/esphome-pace-bms/issues)) with your make/model/hardware version as well as the settings you used so that I can add it to the known supported list.

 If it didn't work
 -